 Vivian and her family find expert scoliosis care at Children's Health℠

-Janée began researching local pediatric scoliosis experts and discovered Scott Sorenson, M.D., a pediatric orthopedic surgeon at the Children's Health Andrews Institute for Orthopaedics & Sports Medicine.
-Vivian's first appointment with Dr. Sorenson was in August 2019, and from the very beginning, Janée felt confident that her daughter was in good hands.
+Janée began researching local pediatric scoliosis experts and discovered the Children's Health Andrews Institute Spine Center.
+Vivian's first appointment was in August 2019, and from the very beginning, Janée felt confident that her daughter was in good hands.

-An MRI confirmed that Vivian's spinal cord was not the cause of her scoliosis, but Dr. Sorenson, along with Vivian and her family, agreed it was time to take a more proactive approach.
+An MRI confirmed that Vivian's spinal cord was not the cause of her scoliosis, but her care team, along with Vivian and her family, agreed it was time to take a more proactive approach.

 Vivian was fitted for a specialized back brace, which she wears for several hours a day, to prevent the lower curve in her back from progressing as her body continues to grow.

-To complement her bracing treatments, Vivian began working with Mary Hegarty, MPT, Physical Therapist at the Children's Health Andrew's Institute Spine Center.
-Hegarty specializes in the Schroth method, a specialized physical therapy regimen to help improve spine alignment in patients with scoliosis.
+To complement her bracing treatments, Vivian began working with a physical therapist who specializes in the Schroth method, a nonsurgical treatment to help improve spine alignment in patients with scoliosis.

-After closely evaluating the shape and curve in Vivian's spine using 3D X-rays, Mary focused on specialized breathing, stretching and strengthening exercises to improve Vivian's spinal posture and alignment over the course of several sessions.
+In therapy, Vivian and her care team focused on specialized breathing, stretching and strengthening exercises to improve her spinal posture and alignment over the course of several sessions.
 Vivian, who is athletic, picked up the Schroth exercises quickly and was able to easily implement them at home as well.

-"It helps that Vivian enjoys physical activity because the exercise doesn't feel foreign to her," Janée adds.
-"Still, it focuses a lot on fine tuning the muscles, and I don't think people really appreciate how much all of those minor adjustments add up to be effective."
+"It helps that Vivian enjoys physical activity because the exercise doesn't feel foreign to her," Janée says.
+"The therapy focuses a lot on fine tuning the muscles, and I don't think people really appreciate how much all of those minor adjustments add up to be effective."

 Fortunately, Vivian's scoliosis does not cause her pain, and she plans to continue her athletic pursuits when the school year starts again.
-Dr. Sorenson will continue to closely monitor Vivian's progress over the coming years and, in partnership with her and family, make adjustments to her treatment plan as needed.
+She will continue to be closely monitored over the coming years and work with her care team to make adjustments to her treatment plan as needed.

 Learn more about scoliosis treatment